poblenou/FeatherLyrics_APP/README.md

 - Follows the Material Design philosophy
 - User friendly interface
-- On background BroadcastReceiver
+- On background BroadcastReceiver tracking your playing music
-- Automatic current song search
+- Automatic current playing song search
 - Artist discography searching menu
 - Played songs history (using a ContentProvider)
 - Beautifull Splash Screen with a simple animation
 - Audio playing when starting as the application tone
-- Toast with current song information
+- Notifications (Toasts) with playing song information
 - Firebase based login
-- Create your own account and track your friends music!
+- You are able to create your own account and track your friends music
-- Meet new people in your are with your same music tastes
+- Meet new people in your area with similar music tastes (AOSMap services)
 - Cute widget for tracking the current song lyrics
-- Custom PreferenceFragment menu
+- Custom PreferenceFragment menu to custom the APP to your liking
-- "About" section
+- "About" section with terms and conditions
 - Battery life friendly :)

 ## Which audio players are supported?